2025 Illinois First-Time Homebuyer Programs and Loans

 USDA loans

 Administered by the U.S. Department of Agriculture, USDA loans are designed for individuals in rural communities with limited incomes.
-With similar features to VA loans (like competitive interest rates and no down payment requirements), these loans provide an accessible pathway to homeownership for eligible homebuyers.
+This type of loan also offers no down payment requirement and competitive interest rates.

 What are the best first-time homebuyer loans?

-Homebuyers have the freedom to choose between different first-time homebuyer loans.
-When considering conventional, FHA, VA and USDA loans, evaluate your credit, income and other eligibility criteria to help you determine the best loan type.
-To help with your decision, seek guidance from lenders familiar with these loans who can help you choose an option that aligns with your financial situation and qualifications.
+Evaluating your credit, income and other eligibility criteria can help you determine the best loan type.
+You can also seek guidance from lenders to choose an option that aligns with your financial situation and qualifications.

 Loan program | Best for first-time homebuyers who: |